-Alarm signal [Timed alarm sign] - if the option is enabled, the device is audibly signaling alarms during the KEYPAD'S ALARM TIME.
+Alarm signal - if the option is enabled, the device is audibly signaling alarms during the KEYPAD'S ALARM TIME.

-until canceled [Alm.until clear] - if the option is enabled, the device is audibly signaling alarms until they are cleared.
+until canceled - if the option is enabled, the device is audibly signaling the alarm memory.

-3 wrong cards alarm [3 wrng cards al.] - if the option is enabled, using an unknown card three times will trigger an alarm.
+3 wrong cards alarm - if the option is enabled, reading the unknown card code three times by the device will trigger alarm.

-Sign. entry delay [Entry delay sig.] - if the option is enabled, the device is audibly signaling the entry delay countdown.
+Sign. entry delay - if the option is enabled, the device is audibly signaling the entry delay countdown.

-Sign. exit delay [Exit delay sign.] - if the option is enabled, the device is audibly signaling the exit delay and auto-arm delay countdown.
+Sign. exit delay - if the option is enabled, the device is audibly signaling the exit delay and auto-arm delay countdown.

-Sign. card (hardware) [Hardware signal.] - if the option is enabled, the device is signaling by a single beep that the card code has been read out or the LED has lit up (the code is sent to the control panel after removal of the card and only then the device is audibly signaling its reaction to the read code).
+Sign. card (hardware) - if the option is enabled, the device is signaling by a single beep that the card code has been read out or the LED has lit up (the code will be sent to the control panel after removal of the card and only then the device will audibly signal its reaction to the read code).